julie-mac/quiz/README.md

 ## Installation

 No installation required.
-[Click here](https://julie-mac.github.io/quiz/) to view the deployed webpage and create yourself a unique password!
+[Click here](https://julie-mac.github.io/quiz/) to view the deployed webpage and take the quiz!

 ![Screenshot of Javascript Quiz](./assets/images/quiz-screenshot.png)